HVAC tune-up rebates available

 If it has been a few years since you have had your home's HVAC system tuned up, now is the time to have an HVAC contractor inspect, service, and clean your system.
 Typically, tune-ups on cooling systems that have been neglected for a few years can provide energy savings of 5% to 15%.
 Just as a tune-up for your car can improve gas mileage, a yearly tune-up of your cooling system can improve efficiency and comfort.
 Plus, an annual tune-up can increase the life of the system.

-Cotton Electric is offering a rebate of up to $50 per home (50% of the cost of your tune-up, excluding repairs, up to $50) for members who get a tune-up for their HVAC system between April 1 and June 20.
-In order to qualify, members must follow the guidelines listed with the application.
+Cotton Electric is offering a rebate not to exceed $50 per home (50% of the cost of your tune-up, excluding repairs, not to exceed $50) for members who get a tune-up for their HVAC system between April 1 and June 20.

 HVAC Tune-Up Info